lokeshkavisth/session-cleaner/README.md

 1. Click the Session Cleaner icon in your Chrome toolbar.
 2. In the popup that appears, select which data types you want to clean.
+3. Optionally enable "Auto Reload Page" to automatically refresh the page after cleaning.
-3. Click the "Clean Now" button.
+4. Click the "Clean Now" button.
-4. View the summary of what was cleaned.
+5. View the summary of what was cleaned and enjoy the success animations!
+6. Use the "View History" button to see your cleaning activity over time.

 You can also use the legacy one-click mode by disabling the popup in your browser's extension settings.